 - Medical expenses: 29 percent

-Daily living expenses: 16 percent
+- Daily living expenses: 16 percent

 One worry of manyWorkers may be feeling uneasy about retirement, but it is not their biggest financial concern.
 Instead, 30 percent said job uncertainty is their most pressing financial concern, while 12 percent cited "making ends meet" as their top worry.

 Those concerns also may explain why workers aren't saving more for retirement.
 Of those surveyed who are eligible for an employer-sponsored retirement plan, 41 percent said daily expenses and the cost of living prevent them from participating or contributing more.
 More than half of workers -- 55 percent -- cited debt as an obstacle to their retirement saving as well.